Chris-pter/Earthquake-Event-Data-Pipeline/README.md

 ### Reverse Geocoding (country_code)
 Each event's (latitude, longitude) in WGS84 (EPSG:4326) is resolved to a country code using the *reverse geocoder* library.
 It runs fully offline, no API key needed.

+##

 ## Pipeline Orchestration
+The Data Factory pipeline orchestrates the entire data workflow, from retrieving earthquake data from the USGS API to preparing the final dataset for Power BI.
+The pipeline processes the data through the Bronze, Silver, and Gold layers, applies incremental *incremental upserts* using Delta Lake **MERGE**, and refreshes the semantic model once processing is complete.

+![Fabric Data Factory Pipeline](docs/images/earthquake_pipeline.png)

 The pipeline is automated using **Microsoft Fabric Data Factory** and uses data variable to control the processing window.
 The pipeline uses a date-iterator loop, processing one day at a time across the date window, with Wait activities between each notebook to allow Spark compute to release its session before the next one starts.

-![Fabric Data Factory Pipeline](docs/images/earthquake_pipeline.png)

 ### Dual Schedule

-The daily run handles completeness, the intraday run keeps the dashboard current with the events that happened earlier today.
+* The daily run handles completeness, the intraday run keeps the dashboard current with the events that happened earlier today.

+### Data Management Stategy
 The pipeline uses Delta Lake **Merge** for incremental upsert processing.
 Existing earthquake records are updated in place, which is conceptually similar to SCD (Slowly Changing Dimension) Type 1 behavior, although the Gold table is an event table rather than a traditional dimension.